 Lindbergh Home Tours

-Daily guided tours depart on the hour with the last tour leaving at 4 p.m.
-Allow for time to explore the visitor center exhibits and the surrounding nature trails.
+Guided tours leave every 30 minutes with the last tour leaving at 4 p.m.
+Allow for time to explore the visitor center exhibit and the surrounding nature trails.

 Lindbergh - Extraordinary Boy: This 45-minute family-friendly guided tour of Lindbergh's boyhood home, uncovers the origins of a curious, imaginative and extraordinary boy who grew up along the Mississippi River, and went on to become an environmental activist, inventor and aviation pioneer.